Amarok24/template-bootstrap-sass/README.md

 ```sh
 git clone https://github.com/Amarok24/template-bootstrap-sass.git
 ```

+(An alternative way without using git is to download this repository as a ZIP file.)

-Then enter the created directory and install all dependencies with:
+Then enter the created directory and install all dependencies (Bootstrap...) with:
 ```sh
 npm install
 ```